BadTimeTraveler/Game_of_Life/README.md

  Conway's Game of Life implemented in p5js

 ## How to Run
-1. Project is hosted on [here](https://badtimetraveler.github.io/Game_of_Life/) with GitHub Pages, where you can run the code in browser without needing to download anything!
+1. Project is hosted [here](https://badtimetraveler.github.io/Game_of_Life/) with GitHub Pages, where you can run the code in browser without needing to download anything!
 2. Download repository and run 'index.html' in your browser.

 ## Controls